YashRaj1506/YashRaj1506/README.md

 ### Hey Everyone, My name is Yash Raj

 I'm a Python and Django Developer!
-I am a Member at <a href= https://www.djangoproject.com/foundation/minutes/2024/dec/10/dsf-board-monthly-meeting/>Django Software Foundation <a>.I am also a <a href= https://djangonaut.space/comms/session-3-team/> DjangoNaut<a>, Part of Team Saturn.
+I am a Member at <a href= https://www.djangoproject.com/foundation/minutes/2024/dec/10/dsf-board-monthly-meeting/>Django Software Foundation <a>.
+I was also a <a href= https://djangonaut.space/comms/session-3-team/> DjangoNaut<a>, Part of Team Saturn.
 I love contributing to Open Source and most of the time i contribute to Django and python based projects ;)

 - I am a Member at <a href= https://www.djangoproject.com/foundation/minutes/2024/dec/10/dsf-board-monthly-meeting/>Django Software Foundation <a>.